valeriosillari/zitronenstrasse/README.md

 #### SERVER OPTIONS

-We use Express as server. set by Nuxt Boilerplate option.
+We use Express as server.
+Set by Nuxt Boilerplate option.

 For setting more server options for the application, we use Nuxt with Express.